Siruyy/SpaceShooter/README.md

 # SpaceShooter
-This is a Space Shooter Game made with Python using the Pygame Module
+This is a simple Space Shooter Game made with Python using the Pygame Module